Houston rat and mouse service calls • attic noises • droppings • entry pointsCall and describe the rodent problem clearly.

 Houston rodent problems

-Old-school service thinking: find the problem, then close the route
+Find the evidence, then close the route

 Rodent work is not just setting a trap and hoping the noise goes away.
 In Houston, rats and mice can use roof returns, tree limbs, fence lines, drainage areas, garage gaps, weep holes, utility penetrations, and older construction seams to move into a building.
 A good phone call should narrow down where the evidence is fresh, what type of property is involved, and whether the problem sounds like active activity, entry-point access, or both.